How to Bring Back Proper Death CareOct 16, 2019

 Mindful decision making about how you and yours will be cared for requires that you first be informed about the scope of choices available to you.
 Next, you need to feel empowered and inspired to create your personal Departure Directions, Willow’s term for the written guidelines or instructions based on your values, priorities and beliefs, for how you’ll be cared for after you die.

-Willow’s tools can help you move towards clarity about who and what matter most in all realms of life and death and in particular, around your final wishes.
+Willow’s tools can help you move towards clarity about the importance of end of life planning, and about who and what matter most in all realms of life and death and in particular, around your final wishes.

 - Download our free tool, 9 Things to Include in Your Departure Directions.